starstuck/dotfiles/README.md

 ## Usage

-It is best to use with stow.
-There is one budled in.
+My dotfiles repo is designed to be used with `stow`.
+I have bundled one in for convenience.

 ```
 cd ~/.dotfiles